Scotland County, North Carolina: Demographic change

 Scotland County has long had significant white, black, and Lumbee Indian populations.
 The Hispanic population grew in the early 21st century.
 From 2010 to 2020, Scotland County's population declined from 36,157 to 34,174, a decrease of about five percent.
 The proportion of county residents under the age of 18 dropped by 19.2 percent.
 According to the American Community Survey, from 2017 to 2021 there were an estimated 12,214 households in the county with an average of 2.65 persons per household.
+The North Carolina Office of State Budget and Management projects a 6.7 percent population decline in the county between 2020 and 2030.
+The North Carolina Rural Center reported a 0.25 percent increase in the county's population between 2020 and 2023.

 Law and government

 Government

 Scotland County is governed by a county commission.
-The commission is funded by a 2 percent share of local sales tax revenue and the local property tax.
+The commission is funded by a two percent share of local sales tax revenue and the local property tax.
 The county charges the highest property tax rate in the state, 0.99 percent.
 A third of the county's land is owned by the United States Forestry Service and the United States Armed Forces, from whom no tax revenue is collected.
 The armed forces operate the Luzon Drop Zone military airfield and Camp Mackall in the county (the latter only partially).

 Scotland County is a member of the Lumber River Council of Governments, a regional planning board representing five counties.
 It is located entirely in North Carolina's 9th congressional district and is also included in the North Carolina Senate's 24th district and the North Carolina House of Representatives' 48th district.
 It is one of the four counties within the jurisdiction of the Lumbee Tribe of North Carolina, and tribal members within the county elect some members of the tribal council.

-Law enforcement and judicial system

 Scotland County lies within the bounds of North Carolina's 21st Prosecutorial District, the 16A Superior Court District, and the 16A District Court District.
 County voters elect a sheriff.
 The sheriff's office provides law enforcement in the unincorporated areas of the county, maintains the Scotland County Detention Center, and provides security at the Scotland County Courthouse.